• Skip to primary navigation

 • Pinto Beans.
 I used dried pinto beans that have been soaked and drained.
 If using canned pinto beans, the recipe will need to be adjusted for liquid and cooking times.

 • Tomatoes.
-I love fire roasted tomatoes for this, but you can use canned diced or the equivalent of fresh tomatoes.
+I love fire roasted tomatoes for this, but you can use canned diced tomatoes or the equivalent of fresh tomatoes.
 Roast them in the oven!
 Or just add them with the other ingredients.

 • Broth.
 I usually use chicken broth, but vegetable broth is great as well, or use a few cups of water.